+\squishlist \item Section \ref{appendix:related_work} provides more details of the related work. \item Section \ref{appendix:connection_between_risk_and_EOd} explores the relationship between our proposed fairness notion risk disparity and common fairness metrics, such as DP and EOd.
+In particular, we provide the full proof for Proposition \ref{property:connections_to_DP_EOd}. \item Section \ref{appendix:fis_details} provides a detailed analysis of the FIS algorithm including 1) evaluating first-order influence estimations against real influence, 2) a comparative analysis of computational costs, and 3) the exploration of the labeling strategies. \item Section \ref{appendix:omitted_proof} presents the full proofs for the Lemmas and Theorems shown in Section \ref{sec:method} and Section \ref{sec:theoretical_analysis}. \item Section \ref{appendix:experimental_settings} presents detailed descriptions of all datasets, corresponding parameter settings, and full version of the experimental results.
+In particular, to demonstrate FIS's advantage at the same levels of information, we introduce a new baseline called \texttt{Random+Val}. \item Section \ref{appendix:correlation_non-demongraphic_and_demographic} discusses the privacy concern potentially caused by the correlations between non-demographic and demographic features. \squishend

-\section{More Details of Related Work}
+\section{More details of related work}

-\textbf{Active learning.} The core idea of active learning is to rank unlabeled instances by developing specific significant measures, including uncertainty \citep{lewis1994heterogeneous, lindenbaum2004selective}, representativeness \citep{dasgupta2008hierarchical}, inconsistency \citep{wang2012inconsistency}, variance \citep{hoi2006large}, and error \citep{roy2001toward}.
-Each of these measures has its own criterion to determine the importance of instances for enhancing classifier performance.
+\textbf{Active learning} The core idea of active learning is to rank unlabeled instances by developing specific significant measures, including uncertainty \citep{lewis1994heterogeneous, lindenbaum2004selective}, representativeness \citep{dasgupta2008hierarchical}, inconsistency \citep{wang2012inconsistency}, variance \citep{hoi2006large}, and error \citep{roy2001toward}.
+Each of these measures has its criterion to determine the importance of instances for enhancing classifier performance.
 For example, uncertainty considers the most important unlabeled instance to be the nearest one to the current classification boundary.
 A related line of work \citep{liu2021influence, wang2022boosting, hammoudeh2022training, xie2023active} concentrates on ranking unlabeled instances based on the influence function.
-Compared to these studies with a focus on the prediction accuracy, our work poses a distinct challenge taking into account fairness violations.
+Compared to these studies with a focus on prediction accuracy, our work poses a distinct challenge taking into account fairness violations.
 We note that adopting a particular sampling strategy can lead to distribution shifts between the training and testing data.
-What's worse, even though fairness is satisfied within training dataset, the model may still exhibit unfair treatments on test dataset due to the distribution shift.
+What's worse, even though fairness is satisfied within the training dataset, the model may still exhibit unfair treatments on the test dataset due to the distribution shift.
 Therefore, it becomes imperative for the sampling approach to also account for its potential impacts on fairness.